CeusMedia/HydrogenSourceIndexer/README.md

 These sources need to be installed within the project using composer.

 Since some libraries are collections with a higher number of modules, the indexing process can be made faster if the source has an index.
-This tool can create such an index, by collecting all necessary information into a JSON file.
+This tool can create such an index by collecting all necessary information into a JSON file.

 ## Usage

 Let's say you have:

-- a project using the Hydrogen Framework
+- a project using the [Hydrogen Framework](https://github.com/CeusMedia/HydrogenFramework)
 - used composer to install the framework
-- used composer to install the default module source [Hydrogen Modules](https://github.com/CeusMedia/HydrogenModules) *(optiona)*
+- used composer to install the default module source [Hydrogen Modules](https://github.com/CeusMedia/HydrogenModules) *(optional)*
 - have developed own modules, which shall be reusable
 - decided to create an own module source
 - have collected your set of modules in a VCS repository (GitHub, GitLab etc.)